alevy/www/content/personal.html.markdown

 ## Personal

+_**UPDATE**: I moved to the bay area in September, so this page is pretty out of date (particularly the part about any of the people listed below being my friends).
+I plan on adding more current details as soon as I develop a personality._

 When I'm not hacking on software, I might be playing guitar or piano, planning my next escape (see travel below), or enjoying the wonderful [coffee](http://www.herkimercoffee.com/), [food](http://www.yelp.com/biz/kingfish-cafe-seattle) and [beer](http://www.yelp.com/biz/brouwers-cafe-seattle) that Seattle has to offers.
 I like any and all water sports (including floating) and also try to hike or ski as much as possible.
-Since I stopped [rowing](http://www.gohuskies.com/sports/c-crew/mtt/levy_amit00.html) I'm constantly trying to get back/stay in shape.
-Often this involves squash, running or tennis, but so far I've found that with cycling I have the best excuses for being slow...
+I used to [row](http://www.gohuskies.com/sports/c-crew/mtt/levy_amit00.html), but now I mostly use faster methods of transportation.

 GPG Key: [A211 AA8C B817 13AF 6352  F8B5 838F A1C7 17F6 0F73](gpg.public.key)